Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 ### Exit out of AA1
 To exit out of AA1, use the following command: `xmutil unloadapp kv260-aa1`

-You can use `xmutil lisapps` to see what other applications exist.
+You can use `xmutil listapps` to see what other applications exist.

 If you need to set up a static address within your host machine, you can follow the instructions at this link:
 [Setting up a private network](https://xilinx.github.io/vck190-base-trd/build/html/run.html#setting-a-private-network)